Leaders in Online and Professional Continuing Education

 • Marketing and delivering credential programs.

 • What does the future hold for alternative credentials?
-How can PCO units better contribute to lifelong learning, personal and professional growth, workforce development, and social equity?
+How can online and professional education units better contribute to lifelong learning, personal and professional growth, workforce development, and social equity?

 Learning Objectives

-• Gain an understanding of the alternative credentials landscape and PCO units’ role in developing this programming.
+• Gain an understanding of the alternative credentials landscape and online and professional education units’ role in developing this programming.

 • Evaluate the opportunities for your institution.
 Identify the target audience and types of programming that align best – the who, what and why for your university.
 Determine which programs should be credit-bearing, and investigate stackability for these credentials.